-- 1 < or > to SSA. - 2 Press the Menu Select button directly below SSR.
-The display shows the Site Alert screen. - 4 or to [All Sites] and press the Menu Select button directly below Send.
+- $1 <{or} >{to SSA}$ . - 2 Press the Menu Select button directly below SSA.
+The display shows the Site Alert screen.

 The display shows Sending req.

-If radio is out of range, roaming to a foreign system or in a failsoft situation, the display shows Req_failed.
+If radio is out of range, roaming to a foreign system or in a failsoft situation, the display shows Req\failed.

-If the request is successful, the display shows $\ensuremath{\mathtt{Req}}$ successful.
+If the request is successful, the display shows Req successful.